 Late Night Discussions on the Theory of Constraints by Eliyahu M. Goldratt

-How to block your own distribution channels – a discussion on the automotive industry.
+How to block your own distribution channels – a discussion on the automotive industry:

+“Proximity is not just a matter of geography,” I mutter as if to myself, but this time I succeed in triggering a reaction.
 “Yes, you’re definitely right,” Jonah replies and leans forward to stir the ashes from his bulky cigar, “and those who choose to ignore it are paying very dearly.”